My Blog has moved! Go to www.timothypark.com/blog to view current posts.

 Just looked at my last post and, wow!
 Time flies!
 Anyway, the last few weeks have seen me doing mostly production work - furniture primarily.
 Gotta pay the bills!
 Here are a couple of notable sessions.

-While attending the 4th of July parade in Manzanita, Oregon I was struck by the spirit of celebration that was on display.
-I was nearly moved to tears as the Veterans passed us, thankful for their sacrifice for the freedom we regularly take for granted.
+take for granted.
 The fire trucks and police were next, followed by various "local" entries, of every imaginable theme.
 There was the pirate ship that had guns shooting flour and candy (candy is BIG in this parade).
 There was the multi-colored PEACE truck, launching white foam doves in support of its cause.